Insights

 The 2022 Liminal Digital Identity Landscape

-If you are new to Liminal Landscapes, you may find it helpful to start by watching some of our introductory videos available here.
 As a reminder, The Liminal Landscape is intended to be a tool for creative exploration and decision-making.
 We’ve intentionally left logos off the landscape to reduce noise and minimize complexity.

 Every summer we begin our re-evaluation of the digital identity landscape.
 Over a series of internal workshops, we agree on the biggest shifts in the market that require adjustments to the landscape.
 These shifts can be technological, process-oriented, regulatory, or purely based on product-market awareness.
 We test our hypotheses with over 100 trusted advisors and experts to align on what eventually becomes the next year’s landscape.